Tekken 6: Legacy

 The first CGI scene from the game also influenced the developers to create a film titled Tekken: Blood Vengeance which uses this type of animation.

 At the MCM London Comic Con 2009, a Tekken 6 player named Eliot Smith-Walters was awarded the Guinness World Record for the longest winning streak in Tekken 6, having won 68 consecutive matches.

 Tekken 6 was followed by a spin-off titled Tekken Tag Tournament 2.
 A sequel, titled Tekken 7, was announced on July 13, 2014.
-More information on the sequel was made available during Bandai Namco's panel at the 2014 San Diego Comic-Con International event.
+More information on the sequel was made available during Bandai Namco's panel at the 2014 San Diego Comic-Con.
 The game had a limited arcade release in Japan on February 18, 2015, followed by a full release on March 18, 2015.
 Harada states that Tekken 7's story mode was influenced by the Scenario Campaign from Tekken 6 as he believes recent games in the franchise have tried elaborating more on the series' storytelling despite being a fighting game.
 Tekken 6 was rereleased in 2015 with Tag Tournament 2 and Soulcalibur V as PlayStation 3 Fighting Edition for its title console.
+Tekken 6 was re-released on PlayStation 4 and PlayStation 5 in 2023, as part of the PS Plus Classics lineup.